babakfp/remark-inline-code-language/README.md

 ### Options

+You can customize the syntax!

-Make sure to add in all options.
+If you are going to only change 1 option, sadly you need to add in all other options too.

 ```js
 .use(remarkInlineCodeLanguage, {